tldr-pages/tldr/pages/linux/kdesrc-build.md

 `kdesrc-build`

-- If a component fails to build, use system libraries in its place:
+- Use system libraries in its place if a component fails to build:

 `kdesrc-build --no-stop-on-failure {{component_name}}`